Table of Contents

-So, Eve’s first mistake was disobeying God’s warning to not stray from her husband’s side (for there is strength in unity).
+Eve’s first mistake was disobeying God’s warning to not stray from her husband’s side for there is strength in unity (Genesis 2:24).

-Her second mistake was playing with fire in being curious concerning “why” God kept this beautiful fruit from them and coming near unto it.
+Her second mistake was playing with fire in being curious concerning “why” God kept this beautiful fruit from them and coming near unto it (Genesis 2:16,17).

-Her third mistake was distrusting God’s love for them.
+Her third mistake was distrusting God’s love for them (Proverbs 3:5-6).

-Her fourth mistake was listening to Satan instead of running away.
+Her fourth mistake was listening to Satan instead of running away (Proverbs 4:14-15).

-Her fifth mistake was letting self take the place of reason.
+Her fifth mistake was letting self take the place of reason (Matthew 4:10).

-Still yet, it could have been avoided had she not allowed her mind to dwell on the desire of self-glorification in Satan’s temptation that they would be like God.
+The first sin could have been avoided had Eve not allowed her mind to dwell on the desire of self-glorification in Satan’s temptation that they would be like God.
 Self was the beginning of Satan’s fall and is his driving force in the Great Controversy with Christ.